donlelek/donlelek.github.io/_posts/2015-03-09-text-only-workflow.md

 	Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum

-The chunk I commented out will not be displayed in Word or PDF files but even if it's not displayed will be included in HTML source files, to prevent this you can use the Pandoc specific `<!---this comment will not make it to the HTML file-->`.
+The chunk I commented out will not be displayed in Word or PDF files but even if it's not displayed will be included in HTML source files, to prevent this you can use the Pandoc specific `<!---this comment will not make it into the HTML file-->`.

 ### Bibliography and Citations